-The underwriters propose to offer the shares of common stock initially at the public offering price on the cover page of this prospectus supplement and to selling group members at that price less a selling concession of \$0.77 per share.
-The underwriters and selling group members may allow a discount of \$0.10 per share on sales to other broker/dealers.
+The underwriters propose to offer the notes initially at the public offering price on the cover page of this prospectus supplement and to the selling group members at that price less a selling concession of wof the principal amount per note.
+The underwriters and selling group members may allow a discount of wof the principal amount per note on sales to other broker/dealers.
 After the initial public offering, the representatives may change the public offering price and concession and discount to broker/dealers.